Trying to find the value of your guitar?

-The cheaper solid body guitars being produced in the 1970s such as the melody maker, S-1 and Marauder were starting to loose their popularity by the late 1970s.
+The cheaper solid body guitars being produced in the 1970s such as the Melody Maker, S-1 and Marauder were starting to lose their popularity by the late 1970s.
 Shipping figures for 1979 were barely reaching double figures - not even that in some cases, and by 1980 these models were replaced by a new range of budget guitars, the Sonex series.

 There were three models, the 180 Deluxe, 180 Standard and the 180 Custom, priced (in 1980) at $299, $375 and $449 respectively.
 The next cheapest Gibson guitar available in that year was the 335-S standard (solid body version of the famous Gibson ES-335) which was $499.
 By 1981, the Standard had been dropped in favour of the Sonex Artist, which was a lot more expensive at $749.
 By 1882 the Custom had been dropped also.
 By 1984 only the Deluxe model was left, now at $419.

 Gibson Sonex for sale

 |There are 8 comments on this article so far.
 Add your comment|

 I have a Sonex Custom for 20 years.
 Great guitar.
 It's finished in candy apple red - not one of the colours listed for this model.
 It has the coil tap switch, etc., and says 'Custom'.
 No sign of the neck having been changed.
 Any thoughts?

 I have the same one with an orginal case bought from Speno's Music in Auburn, NY in the summer of 1981.
 I have played this guitar and LOVE it.
 Heavey yes but the sustain is better than any other guitar that you can buy today.
 Jim

 |Chris Chandler Comment left 27th December 2011 09:09:12|